nocodb/nocodb/README.md

 eg: retrieves numeric aggregate can be done for multiple columns too

-## Union of many group by statements
+## Union of many group by statements :fire::fire:[ AWESOME ALERT ]

-Group by multiple columns in one API call using _fields query params
+Group by multiple columns in one API call using _fields query params - comes really handy

 ```
 http://localhost:3000/api/offices/ugroupby?_fields=country,city,state